-- 6. This assurance is covered specifically in ED 345 Psychology of the Exceptional Child and in IS 199 Diversity in Education. - 7.
+- 6. This assurance is covered specifically in ED 345 Psychology of the Exceptional Child and in IS 199 Diversity in Education which is a twelve day long, all day field experience in an urban high poverty, high diversity school district. - 7.
 The success of our strategy in this area was noted by our visiting NCATE/KSDE team members during our last accreditation visit.
-We offer a two and a half week-all-day, every day-practicum experience, IS 199 Diversity in Education, that is required of all education candidates.
+We offer a twelve day-all-day, every day-practicum experience, IS 199 Diversity in Education, that is required of all education candidates.
 Our candidates also recognize and attest to the high value of this experience.
 In addition, due to our location in small town rural Kansas, candidates complete early practicum experiences in rural areas.